DOES ABORM / FABORM CERTIFICATION MATTER FOR FERTILITY ACUPUNCTURE?

 The difference between National Board Certification (NCBAHM) and ‘specialty’ boards.

-A board-certified acupuncturist in the U.S. (such as myself) has earned what is essentially a mini-medical degree.
+A board-certified acupuncturist in the U.S. (such as myself) has earned what is essentially a Traditional Chinese Medicine medical degree.
 I’m talking 3,000+ hours of training, a Master's or Doctorate degree, hundreds of practical internship hours, grueling National board exams, clean needle certification, and ongoing CPR training — plus a minimum of 60 hours of continuing education every renewal cycle of 3 years.

 The credentials that signify a licensed medical professional in this field are: